When America sings for you

 - Historical Hero Upgrade:

 - The show makes much of Alexander Hamilton's anti-slavery stance to make him sympathetic and likable.
-Historians note that the real Hamilton never made any significant speeches or proposed any real policies to clamp down on slavery, and that his abolitionism was more a token gesture than anything concrete, with historian Eric Foner noting that while some might argue Hamilton was more anti-slavery than Jefferson, for most of his life, elitism and property rights were far more important issues.
+Historians note that the real Hamilton never made any significant speeches or proposed any real policies to clamp down on slavery, and that his abolitionism was more a token gesture than anything concrete, with historian Eric Foner noting that while some might argue Hamilton had issues with slavery, for most of his life, elitism and property rights were far more important issues.
 The Schuyler family was a slaveowning family and Hamilton negotiated, on occasion, the sale and acquisition of slaves and runaways for the family.
 In addition, for all that the play emphasizes Hamilton's immigrant success story, in real-life he made it harder for immigrants to find property and voting rights.
+His support for the Alien and Sedition Acts is ignored, while his feud with John Adams (which largely destroyed the Federalist Party) is only mentioned in passing.
 As Sean Willentz notes, Hamilton was a man of the "1%" and not a populist hero.

 - Washington is portrayed the most sympathetically, even though like Jefferson he owns slaves and was classist in his early years as general.
 Nevertheless, in all of his songs he comes off as a Reasonable Authority Figure who treats Hamilton with firm kindness and thinks of the country's good.
 Washington is generally regarded more lightly regarding slavery, because he released his slaves upon his death, which few of the other Founding Fathers did.

-- Hercules Mulligan was a spy, but so was his slave Cato, who was Adapted Out of the musical since it would be awkward to have John Laurens sing about abolition when one of his drinking buddies happens to own a slave (which also applies to Hamilton, whose slaves have no mention in the play).
+- Hercules Mulligan was a spy, but so was his slave Cato, who was Adapted Out of the musical since it would be awkward to have John Laurens sing about abolition when one of his drinking buddies happens to own a slave.
 Also ironic is that the spy who was actually responsible for giving Washington the information necessary to win at Yorktown and thus end the war was not Mulligan but another slave named James Armistead.
 Doubly ironic is that Armistead later added "Lafayette" to his name because of the Frenchman's tireless efforts to secure his freedom after the war, while in the play Lafayette's abolitionism remains implied at best.

 - Historical Villain Upgrade: